bitcoin-black-1/bitcoin-black/README.md

 ---

 BitcoinBlack is a community based currency focussed on a fair distribution and giving the power back to the people.
-Fee free & Instant transactions are made over a secure decentralized network.
+Fee free & Instant transactions are made over a secure decentralized network with very low energy output.

 ---